phalcon/incubator/Library/Phalcon/Translate/Adapter/README.md

 // ...
 ```

-Then, you should to get the translation through your `controller`.
+Then, you should get the translation through your `controller`.
 Put this on it:
 ```php
 <?php